-A GTM strategy framework is a written document, spreadsheet, checklist, Kanban board, or other record that organisations follow when bringing a product to market.
+A GTM strategy framework is a written document, spreadsheet, checklist, Kanban board, or other record that organisations follow when bringing a product to market, ensuring the product market fit is accurate.
 The precise elements of the framework vary from company to company, product to product, and market to market – but it generally consists of a comprehensive business plan detailing the target audience, marketing strategy, and sales strategy.

-Every product and every market presents unique challenges and opportunities – so it’s crucial that your go to market strategy is mapped out in as much detail as possible.
+Every product and every market presents unique challenges and opportunities – so it's crucial that your go to market strategy is mapped out in as much detail as possible, including common sales strategies.